 - Can differentiate to over 90% of neurons under defined conditions

 - Off the shelf - simple thaw the cells and plate them onto serum-free, feeder-free culture

 Neural stem cells (NSCs) are neural progenitor cells that are capable of differentiating to different kinds of cells in the nervous system when under defined conditions.
 Taking advantage of their consistent propagation, NSCs have great potential for the study of neurogenesis, neurodegenerative diseases, and clinical transplantation applications.
-Alstem's human Neural Stem Cell Line (Cat# hNSC11) is derived from human induced pluripotent stem cells, which are generated from adult skin fibroblasts using Alstem’s unique footprint-free episomal iPSC reprogramming method.
+Alstem's human Neural Stem Cell Line (Cat# hNSC11) is derived from human induced pluripotent stem cells, which are generated from neonatal foreskin fibroblasts using Alstem’s unique footprint-free episomal iPSC reprogramming method.
 These cells are able to proliferate regularly without differentiating to neural lineage cells when cultured in bFGF and EGF containing medium.

 |Product Name||Human Neural Stem Cell Line|

 |Storage and Stability||

 Store in vapor phase of liquid nitrogen immediately upon receipt.
 This product is stable for 6 months when stored as directed.

 Each lot of hNSCs is tested for growth and viability after recovery from cryopreservation.
 In addition, each lot is tested for expression of Nestin to ensure its undifferentiating characteristics.